Alan Bjerga: Biography

 Bjerga began his career with the St. Paul Pioneer Press (Minn.) and also reported for the Sioux Falls (S.D.)
 Argus Leader and The Wichita Eagle (Kan.).

 Alan Bjerga was a contestant on the game show, "Who Wants To Be A Millionaire?" where he won $50,000.
 He was a second-place finisher on Jeopardy!'
 At his National Press Club inaugural on January 30, 2010, he played guitar and sang lead vocals with "Honky Tonk Confidential", a retro/alt country band with songs written by former CBS Face the Nation anchor, Bob Schieffer.
 He has also competed for the standup comedy title of "DC's Funniest Journalist."

+Awards

+Bjerga has been recognized for his work with awards from the Society of American Business Editors and Writers, the New York Press Club, the Kansas Press Association, the North American Agricultural Journalists, and the Overseas Press Club.
+He has commented on food and agriculture for Bloomberg Television, National Public Radio, the BBC and PBS Newshour, among other programs.
+Bjerga won the NAAJ's top writing award in 2005 while working for the Knight-Ridder Washington Bureau, where as a Midwest correspondent also covered foreign policy issues including defense contracting and intelligence related to the Iraq war.